-Users can enter both words and phrases when using the Search field in Tickets (page 15) and Search All (page 32).
+Users can enter both words and phrases when using the Search field in Tickets (page 15) and Search All (page 31).
 Searches are not case sensitive.

 Sample Data

 agent only

 agent and machine group

 machine only

 agent machine

-Returns
+Example Returns

-agent only
+agent agent only

 agent and machine group

-agent machine
+agent and machine group agent machine

-agent machine
+"agent machine"